Homomorphism complexes, reconfiguration, and homotopy for directed graphs

-For our third (and final) notion of homotopy we allow \emph{any} path in the underlying undirected graph $(H^G)^{ {o}}$.
+For our third (and final) notion of homotopy, we allow \emph{any} path in the underlying undirected graph $(H^G)^{{o}}$.

-\begin{defn} Suppose $f,g:G \rightarrow H$ are homomorphisms of directed graphs.
-Then $f$ and $g$ are \defi{line-homotopic}, denoted $f \lhom g$, if there exists a path from $f$ to $g$ in the underlying undirected graph of $(H^G)^{ {o}}$. \end{defn}
+\begin{defn} Suppose $f,g:G \rightarrow H$ are homomorphisms of digraphs.
+Then $f$ and $g$ are \defi{line-homotopic}, denoted $f \lhom g$, if there exists a path from $f$ to $g$ in the underlying undirected graph of $(H^G)^{{o}}$. \end{defn}

-The existence of a homotopy $f \lhom g$ is again equivalent to a graph map $F:G \times I_n \rightarrow H$ with the desired projections.
-In this case $I_n$ is a path on $n+1$ vertices $\{0,1, \dots, n\}$ where each edge appears in one of \emph{either} direction (so that for all $i$ we have exactly one of $(i,i+1)$ or $(i+1,i)$ is an edge ).
-This approach to intervals is also taken in \cite{GLMY}, where the resulting notion of homotopy is based on the \emph{Cartesian product} of directed graphs.
+The existence of a homotopy $f \lhom g$ is again equivalent to a digraph map $F:G \times I_n \rightarrow H$ with the desired projections.
+In this case $I_n$ is a path on $n+1$ looped vertices $\{0,1, \dots, n\}$ where each edge appears in one of \emph{either} direction (so that for all $i$ we have exactly one of $(i,i+1)$ or $(i+1,i)$ is an edge ).
+This approach to intervals is also taken in \cite{GLMY}, where the resulting notion of homotopy is based on the \emph{Cartesian product} of digraphs.
 In \cite{GLMY} the graph $I_n$ is called a \defi{line digraph} and the set of all line digraphs on $n+1$ vertices is denoted by ${\mathcal I}_n$.
 We refer to figure \ref{fig:intervals} for an illustration of the various notions of interval graphs discussed so far.

 The homotopy theory of digraphs developed in \cite{GLMY} was inspired by a \emph{homology} theory of digraphs introduced by the authors in previous papers.
 In \cite{GLMY} it was shown that these theories interact in the expected ways, including invariance of homology under homotopy equivalence.
-In addition, the theory extends the $A$-homotopy of (undirected) graphs studied in \cite{BBDL} to the setting of directed graphs.
-In a similar way the line-homotopy theory of directed graphs described here can be seen as a generalization of the $\times$-homotopy of \cite{DocHom} to the setting of directed graphs.
+In addition, the theory extends the $A$-homotopy of (undirected) graphs studied in \cite{BBDL} to the setting of digraphs.
+In a similar way the line-homotopy theory of digraphs described here can be seen as a generalization of the $\times$-homotopy of \cite{DocHom} to the setting of digraphs.
 We do not know if there is a corresponding homology theory in our context, see Section \ref{sec:higherhom} for more discussion.